atomisthq/docs/docs/index.md

 ingested, Atomist relates it to other events to build up necessary contextual information.
 Atomist may also take automated action.

-How does a handler know what event it should act on?
-GraphQL subscriptions are used to match trigger criteria.
-For example, you can create a subscription to receive an event when Kubernetes deployment results in a pod crash looping and connect that to an event handler that automatically rolls that deployment back and notifies the committers of the failure.
+How does an automation know what event it should act on?
+GraphQL subscriptions are used to define the trigger criteria.
+For example, you can create a subscription to receive an event when Kubernetes deployment results in a pod crash looping and connect that to an automation that automatically rolls that deployment back and notifies the committers of the failure.

 [event]: automations/events.md (Events)